tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 3. Instructor Do: POS Tagging and Dependency Parsing (10 min)

-This activity introduces students to two essential concepts that add grammatical features to text, Part-of-Speech (POS) tagging, and dependency parsing.
+This activity introduces students to two essential concepts that add grammatical features to text: Part-of-Speech (POS) tagging, and dependency parsing.

 **Files:**